shashiongithub/Rainbow-Parser/README.md

 > expectation-maximization techniques for these languages.

-**Diversity in Spectral Learning for Natural Language Parsing, Shashi Narayan and Shay B. Cohen, to appear in the 2015 Conference on Empirical Methods on Natural Language Processing (EMNLP), Lisbon, Portugal.**
+**Diversity in Spectral Learning for Natural Language Parsing, Shashi Narayan and Shay B. Cohen, Empirical Methods on Natural Language Processing (EMNLP), Lisbon, Portugal 2015.**

 > We describe an approach to create a diverse set of predictions with
 > spectral learning of latent-variable PCFGs (L-PCFGs).
 Our approach